• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Hardware Concerns:

-• Bridge Issues: Tune-o-matic bridges can wear, affecting intonation and sustain
+• Bridge Issues: Tune-o-matic saddles and posts can wear over time, affecting intonation, sustain, and tuning stability

 Positive Modifications: